derekmichaelj/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](end-ssh-command.png)
 Similarly, you can separate commands on a single line with a semicolon.

+However, upon closer examination of the screenshot above, you may have noticed that, in total for that single line, there were 57 keystrokes.
+Each keystroke takes time, and seeing as we don't type at the speed of a computer, we must instead utilize ways of cutting down our number of keystrokes as much as possible.

+One way of accomplishing this is to copy longer commands that may have to be repeated over and over again.
+For example, if I copy ```ssh cs15lwi22zzz@ieng6.ucsd.edu```, that turns something composed of 31 keystrokes into two keystrokes, or two clicks of the mouse, saving a lot of time.

-Finally, you can use the up arrow to run the previous command.
+Finally, you can use the up arrow to run the previous command, which cuts down the number of keystrokes to only one, also saving a lot of time.